 - 1/3 cup dry breadcrumbs (panko crumbs turn out way better, if you have them)

 - 1 Tbsp. cooking oil (olive oil, vegetable oil, etc.)

 - 1/2 tsp. salt

 - 1/4 tsp. garlic powder

-- 4 frozen boneless skinless chicken breasts that have been frozen individually
+- 4 frozen boneless skinless chicken breasts (5–7 ounces each) that have been frozen individually

 - 4 tsp. mustard (yellow or dijon)

 - Put the chicken breasts on the prepared baking sheet.
 Spread or brush 1 teaspoon of mustard onto each breast.
-Sprinkled with the breadcrumbs, pushing down to help them adhere to the mustard.
+Sprinkle with the breadcrumbs, pushing down to help them adhere to the mustard.

 - Bake until chicken is 165°F according to an instant read thermometer, 30-40 minutes.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!

 This post was originally published in April 2017 and was revised and republished in February 2021.